Non-Governmental Organisations entitled to lodge collective complaints

-INGOs holding participatory status with the Council of Europe must submit an application letter duly signed by the person entitled to represent the INGO, stating his or her title and functions, by post to the following address:
+INGOs holding participatory status with the Council of Europe must submit an application letter duly signed by the person entitled to represent the INGO, stating his or her title and functions, preferably by electronic mail, to the following address: [email protected]

 Directorate General Human Rights and Rule of Law Council of Europe

 including the following information: headquarters of the INGO; telephone; fax; e-mail; web site; the date the INGO was granted participatory status with the Council of Europe, and indicating that the INGO fulfils the conditions stated in paragraph 20 of the Explanatory Report to the Additional Protocol providing for a system of collective complaints.

 To this end, the INGO may refer to the following documents:

 - Constitution/Statute of the INGO;